scholarslab/scholarslab.github.io/pages/about.md

 excerpt: "We're the UVA Library’s lab for experimental and digital research, teaching, and other forms of scholarship, open to all disciplines and anyone curious about getting their hands dirty."
 nav: true
 order: 1
-time-required: ~2hrs
-notes:
-- Content: unknown
-- Style: not started
-- NB: time estimate is for prototype, not any kind of fancy page.
 ---

 <a href="#what-is-the-scholars-lab">What is the Scholars' Lab?</a>